-Create large lots to manage challenging interfaces, particularly with the industrial activity in the south-west.
+- Create large lots to manage challenging interfaces, particularly with the industrial activity in the south-west.

-Managing this interface through the creation of large lots may enable appropriate separation between uses, and not impact on the overall amenity of new residents or the ongoing capacity of existing business.
+Managing this interface through the creation of large

+lots may enable PAPANNING & ENVIRONMENT ACT 1987 uses, and not in pact on the oxer plane it of the colline it residents or the ongoing capacity of existing business.